Under Cover of Darkness: Music video

 The music video for the song was released on March 2, 2011.
 The video was directed and produced by Warren Fu at Loew's Jersey Theatre in Jersey City, New Jersey on February 17, 2011.
 The video begins with a clip of the music video for "You Only Live Once", and contains a reference to the song "Last Nite".
 The reference occurs when Julian Casablancas throws his microphone stand (which he also did in the video for "Last Nite") while stating that "everybody's singing the same song for 10 years."
 This led some to believe he was talking about the longevity of arguably the band's most popular single.
 However, in a 2014 interview, Casablancas stated that this line was an opinion of the music business essentially churning out the same old pop music without ever innovating, and not a reference to The Strokes or any particular band.

 Commercial performance

 "Under Cover of Darkness" is the third most successful single in the band's discography.
 It peaked at number 12 on Billboard's Alternative Songs chart and charted a total of 17 weeks.

 In popular culture

 "Under Cover Of Darkness" was made available for download on July 24, 2012 to play in Rock Band 3 Basic and PRO mode utilizing real guitar / bass guitar, and MIDI compatible electronic drum kits / keyboards.
 It appears on the setlist for Rocksmith which was released in October, 2011 in North America.
-The song is also featured on the soundtrack for basketball simulation game NBA 2K15 which was released on October, 2014 in North America.
+The song is also featured on the soundtrack for basketball simulation game NBA 2K15 which was released in October 2014 in North America.
+The title of the song was also referenced in an episode of Pokémon anime called '"Under Color of Darkness!", which was a part of season twenty-four.

 Track listing

+Personnel

+Credits adapted from liner notes and per Gus Oberg.